(jump to teaching section)

 Bio-Inspired Computational Intelligence Group.
 (BICIG)

-My research area is computational intelligence, evolutionary computation,
+My research areas are computational intelligence, evolutionary computation,

 and genetic programming.
 My students and I are active in evolutionary design research,